arturhgca/fina/README.md

 ## Data Store

 The core uses sqlite3 for storing all data.
-There are four _dimension_ tables:
+There are six _dimension_ tables:

 * Currencies
 * Budgets
+* Sources
 * Balances
+* Sinks
 * Categories

-And two _fact_ tables:
+And five _fact_ tables:

 * Allocations
+* Incomes
 * Transactions
+* Exchange Transactions
+* Expenses

 Joining facts and dimensions allows for rewinding, snapshotting, flexible reporting, data revisions, and more.